Fujifilm X100F versus Leica CL

 The Fujifilm X100F and the Leica CL (Typ 7323) are two digital cameras that were revealed to the public, respectively, in January 2017 and November 2017.
 The X100F is a fixed lens compact, while the CL is a mirrorless interchangeable lens camera.
 Both cameras are equipped with an APS-C sensor.
 The Fujifilm has a resolution of 24 megapixel, whereas the Leica provides 24.1 MP.

-The side-by-side display below illustrates the physical size and weight of the Fujifilm X100F and the Leica CL.
+The physical size and weight of the Fujifilm X100F and the Leica CL are illustrated in the side-by-side display below.
 Three successive views from the front, the top, and the rear are shown.
-All width, height and depth measures are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the X100F – represents the basis for the calculations across all the size and weight measures).
+All size dimensions are rounded to the nearest millimeter.
+You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the X100F – represents the basis or 100 percent across all the size and weight measures).

-If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Leica CL is somewhat larger (7 percent) than the Fujifilm X100F.
+If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Leica CL is considerably larger (107 percent) than the Fujifilm X100F.
 In this context, it is worth noting that neither the X100F nor the CL are weather-sealed.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the X100F has a lens build in, whereas the CL is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.

 The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
 If you want to switch the focus of the display and review another camera pair, just select a new right or left comparator from among the camera models in the table.
 Alternatively, you can also move across to the CAM-parator tool and choose from the broad selection of possible comparisons there.